February 5-8, 2024 - Orlando, Florida

 |10:30 AM||Concurrent Track Sessions|

 It was an honor and pleasure to be invited to speak at the ARC event.
 I was impressed with the level of knowledge I was exposed to at this conference; this will become an annual event for me.
-A sincere thank you to ARC for organizing a "WOW" event in 2018.
+A sincere thank you to ARC for organizing a "WOW" event.

 Director, Process Control Technology